kmcgillivray/kmcgillivray.github.io/_posts/2017-02-01-wisconsin-refugees-reflection.md

 ## 2,873 refugees from countries included in the ban (Iraq, Syria, Sudan, Iran, and Somalia)

-Two of the countries included in the 7-nation ban (Libya and Yemen) have had no refugees settle in Wisconsin.
+Two of the countries included in the 7-nation ban (Libya and Yemen) have had no refugees settle in Wisconsin during this time period.
 The largest group is from Somalia.

 ---